Getty Images/iStockphoto

 Compare the different network management lifecycles.

-Below is a look at what steps are included in each of the six phases of the PPDIOO lifecycle defined by Cisco.
+Below is a look at the steps included in each of the six PPDIOO lifecycle phases defined by Cisco.

 1. Prepare

-Like any business process, the most critical step is identifying the requirements and outlining business goals.
+The most critical step in any business process is to identify business requirements and outline business goals.
 During this stage, teams spend most of their time determining where their business needs to be at the end of the cycle so they can assess how the network can best support those goals.
-At this point, network pros should perform financial analyses and calculate the ROIs for potential changes.
+In this phase, network pros should perform financial analyses and calculate the ROIs for potential changes.

-Teams should also learn how to anticipate future needs.
-For example, they should consider tracking industry trends and understand how they can be important to the business.
+Teams should also anticipate future needs.
+Consider tracking industry trends and understand how they can be important to the business.
 Other sources of information include industry analysts and conferences.

 2. Plan

 The plan phase closely follows the prepare phase.
-This is when teams begin to create project plans to help their organizations manage the remainder of the lifecycle.
-Teams should consider questions related to vendor selection and management, such as the following:
+Here, teams begin creating project plans to help their organizations manage the remainder of the lifecycle.
+Consider questions related to vendor selection and management, such as the following:

-• How will the necessary equipment and supplies be funded?
+• How will teams fund the necessary equipment and supplies?

 • Is that hot new startup with the latest technology worth the risk?